How Mountain Bike Forks Work?

 A fork damper is a mechanism that adjusts the position of the fork inside the frame.
 The purpose of a fork damper is to prevent the fork from binding, which can cause the bike to fall over.
 A fork damper is a very simple mechanism and can usually be adjusted in a few seconds.

-Read also How To Install Mountain Bike Disc Brakes?
+Read also How To Build A Mountain Bike Trail In Your Backyard?

 Do I need lockout forks?